lukashalim/Notes/Adv Modeling.md

  - Disadvantages - may not always work.
  - Can be distorted by outliers which alter the variance-covariance matrix
 - Ridge Regression

+Independence (or lack thereof)
+- extension of independence is that explanatory variables are independent of the errors - called exogenous variables E(eplilon|X) = 0.
+- explanatory variables are correlated with the errors - endogenous
+- Instrumental Variable